Juldha 100 MW (Acorn) HFO Power Plant (Unit 1)

 Located in the southeastern part of the country, close to Myanmar (Burma), the city of Chattogram was built along the banks of the Karnaphuli River, connecting to the Bay of Bengal.
 Acorn Infrastructure Service Ltd. received a Letter of Intent (LOI) from the Bangladesh Power Development Board (BPDB) on July 6, 2010, to establish a 100 MW Heavy Fuel Oil (HFO) power plant in Juldha, Chattogram, with the aim of contributing to the national grid and meeting the country's power demand.

 Following the announcement of commercial operation on March 26, 2012, ACORN's Juldha power plant became the most widely used HFO-based power plant in Bangladesh.
-It has been claimed that effectively reduced the cost of electricity generation and tariffs charged to the government (AIS, 2019).
+It has been claimed that it effectively reduced the cost of electricity generation and tariffs charged to the government (AIS, 2019).
 Initially, the Akron Infra Services' Juldha 100 MW power plant was set to expire in March 2017.
 However, it received a new contract, extending its operation until March of the following year.
 The power plant's contract eventually expired on March 25, 2022, but it resumed operation on April 19, 2022, under the No Electricity No Payment (NENP) method (Mehedi H., 2022).

 Land Acquisition

-Total land area of Juldha 100 MW power plant is about 0.3 acres (Calculated from Google Earth).
+The total land area of Juldha 100 MW power plant is about 0.3 acres (Calculated from Google Earth).

 Sponsor